yalematta/WomenWhoCode/README.md

 * [ ] Member can chat to that subscription directly from that view

 Communication:
-* [ ] By clicking a subscription or event from their own list view fragments, the member will be taken to a detail view with that subscription, with most recent chat history and the ability to chat.
 * [ ] Model the ability to chat:
   * [ ] A member can write many posts to the subscriptions they are a part of
 * [ ] Member will see a list of all the places it can currently chat in, there is